bprall/Neuron-Cleft-Segmentation/README.md

 Synaptic Cleft Segmentation

-All of the code needed to train, create, and display a synaptic cleft segmentation mask are available in the notebook titled: "Synaptic Segmentation."
+All of the code needed to train, create, and display a synaptic cleft segmentation mask are available in the notebook titled: "Synaptic Segmentation.ipynb".
 In order to train the model, you must first download a 3D EM volume to train on, you can download the data I used [here](https://cremi.org/data/) to either train, or create a cleft mask.
 The model was trained on the "cropped version" of "Dataset A."

 In order to use this notebook, you will need the following libraries: cv2, h5py, numpy, random, torch, torchvision, sklearn, neuroglancer, and matplotlib.